Deuterosaurus: Anatomy

 Deuterosaurus was a very large animal, the size of a modern grizzly bear.
 T. H. Huxley mistakenly considered it to be a dinosaur.
-With its long tail, it had an adult length of 5–6 meters (15–18 ft) and weighted around half a ton.
 Judging from related therapsids, the short but massive legs were held splayed, much like a modern crocodile.
 When walking, the tail would have swung sideways, like in modern reptiles.

 Biology

 Deuterosaurus is found in what is now Siberia, which in the Permian was dominated by temperate lowlands.
 Deuterosaurus was among the largest animals of its day, and has variously been interpreted as a herbivore or carnivore.
 While the large canines may indicate the ability to kill prey, the short legs and massive body would have made it unsuited as a long distance runner, and better suited to eating plants.
 Then again, the possible stereoscopic vision again indicates an ambush style carnivore, and the rather blunt, cone-like post canine teeth can be interpreted both ways.
 Possibly Deuterosaurus was omnivorous, like a modern bear.

 Deuterosaurus, like all its therapsid cousins, probably laid eggs.
 A remarkable thickening of the skull above the eyes indicates it may have engaged in head-butting, possibly in connection with mating or territorial disputes.